MuhammadAnwarBadat/Arbisoft-Fresh-Hiring-2024/Challenge-04/Challenge-04.md

 Pakistan is hosting the ICC Champion Trophy 2025, where the top eight ICC ranked teams will participate in fifteen matches across different venues in the country.
 With millions of people following the event online, the Pakistan Cricket Board aims to enhance fan engagement by predicting each team's win probability against all other participating teams a week in advance of the tournament.

-The board has historical scorecards for all matches played among the participating teams, accessible via an API.
+The board has historical scorecards for all matches played among the participating teams, accessible via an [(https://l0l6pp2i0k.execute-api.eu-north-1.amazonaws.com/default/icc_matches)].
 The API returns a list of matches, each containing the scorecards of both teams.
 Here's the structure of the response:

 ```python
 [